 The newer Laowa 90 mm 2x Macro lens does appear to be a tiny bit sharper, and it has less vignetting in the corners.
 But if you take a look at the Christopher Frost videos for these two lenses (linked below), it it appears that diffraction sets in at f/11 for the 90mm lens, but not until f/16 with the older Laowa 100mm 2x Macro lens.

-Both of these Laowa 2X Macro lenses are manual focus lenses, but I default to manual focus anyway when shooting macro subjects.
+Be aware that both of these Laowa 2x Macro lenses are manual focus lenses, so that is an additional price-vs-features tradeoff with the Sony FE 100mm f/2.8 GM OSS Macro Lens.
+But I default to manual focus most of the time anyway when shooting macro subjects.